eq-lab/warden-yield-docs/docs/stake.md

 ## Stake WARP

-You can stake Warden's [WARP token](https://docs.wardenprotocol.org/tokens/warp-token/warp) in the Base Mainnet and get more WARP at the Warden Protocol Mainnet launch:
+You can stake Warden's [WARP token](https://docs.wardenprotocol.org/tokens/warp-token/warp) in the Base Mainnet and get WARD from the 1:1.2 airdrop at the Warden Protocol Mainnet launch:

 1. Get a [Warden address in SpaceWard](https://help.wardenprotocol.org/spaceward/connect-your-wallet).
 2. [Connect a Web3 Wallet](connect-your-wallet) to YieldWard.